Best smart smoke detectors in 2024

 Most smart-home functionality lost when switching to Google account.

-Nest’s smoke alarm detects both smoke and carbon monoxide, and when it does pick up something, it will not only sound an alarm, but will also tell you in what room the alert is coming from, and the nature of the alert.
-An LED ring on the bottom of the alarm also changes color, giving you a visual cue.
+Nest’s smoke alarm detects both smoke and carbon monoxide.
+Should it sense either of these hazards, it will not only sound an alarm, but change the color of its bottom LED ring to give you a visual cue.
+The app notification will provide further context like what room the alert is coming from, and the nature of the alert.

 The Nest Protect comes in both wired and battery-powered versions.
 If you have more than one in your home, and one goes off, the others will too, alerting you to the location of the fire.

-The Nest Protect used to work with a wider range of smart home devices.
-However, a lot of that functionality has been lost; currently, the device doesn't even work with the Google Home app, which is a bummer.
-You can use it with IFTTT, though.
+When it originally launched in 2013, the Nest Protect used to work with a wider range of smart home devices, as well as IFTTT.
+However, a lot of that functionality has been lost; the device doesn't even work with the Google Home app, which is a bummer.
+We're hoping that Google will come out with a newer version of the Nest Protect, but we're not optimistic.

 Read our full Nest Protect review.